bug400/capasm/README.md

 tables must be created with the *capglo* command (see below).
 This file must have the extension *.py*.

-Regarding the extended checks option see the chapter above.
+Regarding the extended checks option, see the chapter above.

 Create LIF image files for Series 80 computers
 ----------------------------------------------

-To store the assembled LEX file *ftoc.bin* into an Upload LIF image file type:
+To store the assembled LEX file *ftoc.bin* into an upload LIF image file type:

         caplif ftoc.bin

 This creates a LIF image file *ftoc.dat* that has a LIF file system where the file *ftoc.bin* is stored with the default file name *WS_FILE* and the file type 0xE008 (BPGM Binary Program).
-This Upload LIF image has a nonstandard volume header and is inteded for use with the [HP-85/85B787 Emulator](http://www.kaser.com/hp85.html) of Everett Kaser.
+This upload LIF image has a nonstandard volume header and is intended for use with the [HP-85/85B787 Emulator](http://www.kaser.com/hp85.html) of Everett Kaser.

 *caplif* can not insert multiple input files into an upload LIF image file.

-You can specify a different file name for the Upload LIF image file with the *-l* option:
+You can specify a different file name for the upload LIF image file with the *-l* option:

         caplif ftoc.bin -l disk0.dat